Welcome to Drifting

 The best place to get more info and events info is from The British Drift Championship, the UK’s Professional Drift Series, is about to launch the #BDC2020 season and continues to push the boundaries of what is possible behind the wheel.
 If you want an adrenaline-charged, loud, fast-paced, and in your face form of motorsport entertainment then look no further,

-This is a full recap or last year from BDC, it was a fantastic season, with some really awesome races, they had events at the Three sisters race circuit and plan to do the same this season, which is great because its local to me.
+This is a full recap of last year from BDC, it was a fantastic season, with some really awesome races, they had events at the Three Sisters race circuit and plan to do the same this season, which is great because it's local to me.